Xetibo/ReSet-Doc/sections/projects.typ

 #link("https://gitlab.freedesktop.org/pulseaudio/pavucontrol")[*Pavucontrol*] |
 Sound Application\
-Pavucontrol or Pulseaudio Volume Control is an application that handles both system wide input/output, per application output and input streams.
+Pavucontrol or Pulseaudio Volume Control is an application that handles both system-wide input/output, per application output and input streams.
 It is under the umbrella of the Free Desktop project and is directly involved in PulseAudio itself.
 The application itself is written in C++ and GTK3.
 #align(center, [#figure(